August 24, 2019

 Those lights can help a jobsite camera catch a criminal in the act.
 With an IP camera, a live feed is always available, even off-site, allowing for constant surveillance.
 The very presence of cameras can act as a deterrent to potential burglars.

-Rather than having a physical guard, a virtual guard can monitor the entire area in seconds using video analytics, and can alert law enforcement of any unwanted intrusion.
+Rather than having a physical guard, a virtual security officer can monitor the entire area in seconds using video analytics, and can alert law enforcement of any unwanted intrusion.

 Put deadbolts on doors that lead outside, and extra locks on interior doors.
 Doorknob locks are essentially useless in a business environment.
 Ensure that doors are sturdy and hard to kick in.
 If needed, doors can be reinforced with a steel plate.
 Be sure all doors are locked at the end of the business day, or when the last person leaves the jobsite – the best doors in the world won’t matter if they are left unlocked.
 Also ensure that either hinges are on the inside of the doorway, or have non-removable pins.
 Padlock any rolling or garage doors.